charlesreid1/swartz-mechanizer/README.md

 This is all work in progress.
 It is also all terribly-written Perl.
 I know my Perl is atrociously hacked, but hey, it works.

 Currently, functionality is only for ScienceDirect journals.
-Next addition will be JSTOR.

 ### Prerequisites ###